United States Test Preparation

 Tips for Students

-The SAT MCQs were revised in March 2016; the SAT Essay was discontinued in July 2021:
+The SAT MCQs were revised in March 2023:

-• Reading Test contains five (5) passages, including two (2) with supplementary material (charts, tables, maps, or data), in random order with four (4) answer choices
+• Reading and Writing modules still contain questions with supplementary material (charts, tables, maps, or data), in random order with four (4) answer choices

-• Math Test-No Calculator contains 15 MCQs and five (5) fill-in questions that must be manually written
+• Math Test modules no longer require fill-in questions that must be manually written

 SAT Total Score Percentages